Skip to content

 Because of the startup threat, enterprises are forced to adopt more automated, more efficient, and ultimately more complex data management processes.

-The risk with this endeavor is high:
+The risk with this endeavour is high:

 • Legacy data is often incompatible with new technologies